Sumit98/Term-Messenger/README.md

 ```

 ### Installation Problems
-In case of problems related to protoc try executing the steps mentioned in generate.sh or try
+In case of problems related to protoc try executing the steps mentioned in [Generate.sh](generate.sh) or try
 ```bash
 buf generate
 ```